dgraph-io/dgraph-docs/content/deploy/kubernetes.md

 ## Monitoring in Kubernetes

-Dgraph exposes prometheus metrics to monitor the state of various components involved in the cluster, this includes dgraph alpha and zero.
+Dgraph exposes Prometheus metrics to monitor the state of various components involved in the cluster, this includes Dgraph alpha and zero.

 Below are instructions to setup Prometheus monitoring for your cluster.
 This solution has the following parts: